laudiacay/laudiacay.github.io/_posts/2024-04-16-coindesk-decentralized-cloud-oped.md

 ---
 layout: post
 title: Coindesk Decentralized Cloud Op-ed
+collection: posts
-tags: [writing, decentralized storage, filecoin]
+tags: [writing, decentralized-storage, filecoin]
 ---

 This is an op-ed about the current problems, and future promise, of the industry my startup is operating in.